yvelikova/axway-open-docs/content/en/docs/apigtw_devguide/custom_filter_add.md

 {
-"title": "Add a custom filter to API Gateway", "linkTitle": "Add a custom filter to API Gateway", "weight":"20",
+"title": "Add a custom filter to API Gateway", "linkTitle": "Add a custom filter",
+"weight":"20",
 "date": "2019-11-27",
 "description": "Extend the capability of API Gateway by adding a custom filter."